-The smithy is a sober looking shelter consisting of a thatched roof resting on a piled up stone wall.
-Craftsmen like the smiths are divided into endogamous casts and live at the fringe of Dogon society.
-They do not marry with people outside of their community.
-There are two distinct casts : the Jèmè-na and the Irine.
-The Jèmè-na plunge their roots in a faraway past.
-For example, smiths of the Degoga clan (who belong to the Jèmè-na cast) preceded the Dogon in the Pignari (western region of the plateau - see page 05).
-The Jèmè-na mainly live in the Seno-Gondo plain.
-On the other hand, smiths of the Irine cast were originally Dogon farmers who learned the trade of blacksmithing from the Jèmè-na.
-Although the craft has almost disappeared today, the Jèmè-na are the ones who master the art of iron extraction.
-As regards the Irine, they manufacture agricultural implements using pig iron (the raw material produced and sold by the Jèmè-na in ancient times).
+The Irine were originally Dogon farmers who learned the trade of blacksmithing from the Jèmè-na.
+They manufacture agricultural tools.
+In a recent past, they used pig iron which they bought from the Jèmè-na.
 The Irine also work wood.
 It is among them that the great Dogon sculptors are to be found.
 Apart from their craftsmanship with iron and wood, smiths are accredited with healing powers.
 They also intervene as mediators in conflicts that arise among villagers.
 This is a responsibility that they have in common with the Hogon.
 Smiths hardly ever live in their home village.
 They will settle in a village with an opening for employment.
 The Irine often wear the patronymic surname of their village of adoption.
 It is said that a Jèmè-na is free to take over a job held by an Irine whenever that would suit him.
 A decision an Irine can only but accept.
 In view of the smiths' mobility in time and space, one may wonder indeed what was their real impact on the evolution of "Dogon culture".
 The smith's working place may have an unassuming and sober look, the artistic creations that have been produced there are among the most dazzling manifestations of the Dogon cult system.